ExitValue.ai

 Single-Center vs. Platform Pricing

-Single-center, single-specialty ASCs with $2-5M EBITDA typically sell at 5-7x EBITDA to a regional acquirer or hospital system.
+Single-center, single-specialty ASCs with $2-5M EBITDA typically sell at platform-tier earnings multiples to a regional acquirer or hospital system.
 Buyers underwrite case volume, payer mix, and physician partner stability.
 Centers without strong physician syndication or with concentrated case volume from 1-2 surgeons price at the bottom of this range.

-Multi-specialty single-center ASCs with broader case mix — orthopedic, GI, pain, ENT, ophthalmology — and $4-10M EBITDA price at 7-9x EBITDA.
+Multi-specialty single-center ASCs with broader case mix, orthopedic, GI, pain, ENT, ophthalmology, and $4-10M EBITDA price at platform-tier earnings multiples.
 The premium reflects payer-mix diversification and reduced single-specialty risk.

-Multi-center platforms (2-10 centers) trade at 8-12x EBITDA when sold to a national strategic.
+Multi-center platforms (2-10 centers) trade at platform-tier earnings multiples when sold to a national strategic.
 The platform premium captures management infrastructure, payer contracting leverage, and the ability to bolt on additional centers.
 PE firms specifically pay platform multiples for management teams that can execute roll-ups, not just for the existing centers.

-Large PE-backed platforms — USPI (Tenet), SCA (Surgery Care Affiliates, now Optum), Surgery Partners (SGRY), and the large regional networks — trade at 10-14x EBITDA.
-SGRY, the only pure-play public ASC operator, has historically traded in the 10-13x EV/EBITDA range and serves as the de facto public comp anchor for ASC platform transactions.
+Large PE-backed platforms , USPI (Tenet), SCA (Surgery Care Affiliates, now Optum), Surgery Partners (SGRY), and the large regional networks, trade at platform-tier earnings multiples.
+SGRY, the only pure-play public ASC operator, has historically traded in the 10-13x earnings multiple range and serves as the de facto public comp anchor for ASC platform transactions.

 Specialty Mix Drives the Multiple